-Uncommon side effects (may affect up to 1 in 100 people):
+Uncommon (may affect up to 1 in 100 people)

-- Bleeding within the skull

-- Circulatory problems

-- Loss of vision

-- Loss of sex drive (libido)

-- Passing large amounts of urine with bone pain and weakness, which may be symptoms of a
+• Passing large amount of urine with bone pain and weakness, which may be symptoms of a kidney disorder

-kidney disorder (Fanconi syndrome)

-- Yellow pigmentation to the skin, mucus membrane or eyes (jaundice), pale coloured stools, dark coloured urine, skin itch, rash, pain or swelling of the stomach these may be symptoms of injury to the liver (hepatic failure) - Stomach pain, bloating, or diarrhoea, which may be symptoms of inflammation in the large intestine (called colitis or caecitis) - Damage to the cells of the kidney (called renal tubular necrosis) - Changes to the colour of your skin, sensitivity to sunlight - Tumour lysis syndrome metabolic complications that can occur during treatment of cancer and sometimes even without treatment.
-These complications are caused by the break-down products of dying cancer cells and may include the following: changes to blood chemistry; high potassium, phosphorus, uric acid, and low calcium consequently leading to changes in kidney function, heart beat, seizures, and sometimes death. - Increase in blood pressure within blood vessels that supply the lungs (pulmonary hypertension).
+- Yellow pigmentation to the skin, mucus membrane or eyes (jaundice), pale coloured stools, dark coloured urine, skin itch, rash, pain or swelling of the stomach - these may be symptoms of injury to the liver (hepatic failure) - Stomach pain, bloating, or diarrhoea, which may be symptoms of inflammation in the large intestine (called colitis or caecitis) - Damage to the cells of the kidney (called renal tubular necrosis) - .
+Changes to the colour of your skin, sensitivity to sunlight - Tumour lysis syndrome metabolic complications that can occur during treatment of cancer and sometimes even without treatment.
+These complications are caused by the break-down products of dying cancer cells and may include the following: changes to blood chemistry; high potassium, phosphorus, uric acid, and low calcium consequently leading to changes in kidney function, heartbeat, seizures, and sometimes death - Increase in blood pressure within blood vessels that supply the lungs (pulmonary hypertension).

-Not known side effects (frequency cannot be estimated from the available data):
+Not known (frequency cannot be estimated from the available data)

-- Sudden, or mild but worsening pain in the upper stomach and/or back, which remains for a few days, possibly accompanied by nausea, vomiting, fever and a rapid pulse these symptoms may be due to inflammation of the pancreas. - Wheezing, shortness of breath or a dry cough, which may be symptoms caused by inflammation of the tissue in the lungs. - Rare cases of muscle breakdown (muscle pain, weakness or swelling) which can lead to kidney problems (rhabdomyolysis) have been observed, some of them when Lenalidomide is administered with a statin (a type of cholesterol lowering medicines). - A condition affecting the skin caused by inflammation of small blood vessels, along with pain in the joints and fever (leukocytoclastic vasculitis). - Breakdown of the wall of the stomach or gut.
+- Sudden, or mild but worsening pain in the upper stomach and/or back, which remains for a few days, possibly accompanied by nausea, vomiting, fever and a rapid pulse - these symptoms may be due to inflammation of the pancreas - Wheezing, shortness of breath or a dry cough, which may be symptoms caused by inflammation of the tissue in the lungs - Rare cases of muscle breakdown (muscle pain, weakness or swelling) which can lead to kidney problems (rhabdomyolysis) have been observed, some of them when lenalidomide is administered with a statin (a type of cholesterol lowering medicines) - A condition affecting the skin caused by inflammation of small blood vessels, along with pain in the joints and fever (leucocytoclastic vasculitis) - Breakdown of the wall of the stomach or gut.
 This may lead to very serious infection.
-Tell your doctor if you have severe stomach pain, fever, nausea, vomiting, blood in your stool, or changes in bowel habits. - Viral infections, including herpes zoster (also known as 'shingles', a viral disease that causes a painful skin rash with blisters) and recurrence of hepatitis B infection (which can cause yellowing of the skin and eyes, dark brown-colored urine, right-sided stomach pain, fever and feeling nauseous or being sick). - Rejection of solid organ transplant (such as kidney, heart).
+Tell your doctor if you have severe stomach pain, fever, nausea, vomiting, blood in your stool, or changes in bowel habits. - Viral infections, including herpes zoster (also known as 'shingles', a viral disease that causes a painful skin rash with blisters) and recurrence of hepatitis B infection (which can cause yellowing of the skin and eyes, dark browncoloured urine, right-sided stomach pain, fever and feeling nauseous or being sick)

+• Rejection of solid organ transplant (such as kidney, heart).
 Reporting of side effects

 If you get any side effects, talk to your doctor, pharmacist or nurse.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly the Yellow Card Scheme, Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
+You can also report side effects directly via the MHRA Yellow Card Scheme, at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

 By reporting side effects you can help provide more information on the safety of this medicine.

-5. How to store Lenalidomide
+5. How to store lenalidomide

-Keep this medicine out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children